JoanDave1/LITA-CAPSTONE-PROJECT-2/README.md

       FROM CustomerData

 #### Power BI:
+Power BI (BI meaning Business Intelligence) is a data visualization tool that allows users to connect to various data sources, create interactive visualizations and business intelligence dashboards.
+I made use of power bi to viaualize my data and extract meaningful insights.

+The images below are visual representations of some of the relavant computations in this dataset.
+I inserted slicers for the years 2023 and 2024 and for different regions to show specific information.

 ------
 The image below gives a proper visualication of relevant information from this data set.